smintio/Portals-ComponentFramework-Interfaces/README.md

 Description
 ===========
-This repository offers comprehensive documentation for utilizing Smint.io component framework interfaces and corresponding methods, with a focus on accommodating third-party developers.
+This repository offers comprehensive documentation for utilizing Smint.io component framework data adapter interfaces and corresponding methods, with a focus on accommodating third-party developers.

 Current version of this document is: 1.0.0 (as of 28th of February, 2024)

-## Accessing Documentation
+## Accessing documentation

 The Smint.io component framework API documentation is available on Swagger, but access is restricted.
 Please note that you will be requested to sign a Non-Disclosure Agreement (NDA) before gaining access.